tradle/cloudpal/README.md

 ### Common VPN features
 - **Stop password and data theft** by securing your line on public WiFi (cafe, airport, hospital, etc).
 Public WiFi is the feeding ground for hackers-in-training, it is that easy to spy on you there.
 Use VPN.
 Stay safe!
+- **Privacy from others on local network**.
+You may not be on a public WiFi, but a guest in AirBnb, hotel or visiting some company and are connecting to their network.
+Stay safe!
 - **Privacy from ISP**.
 No more snooping by your internet provider.
 This includes your mobile operator too!
-They see all your browsing and may record your browsing history.
+They see all your browsing and may record your browsing history and sell it.
 Yikes!

 ### Unique Privacy features
 - **You run VPN in the privacy of your own CloudPal**, and the only thing better than that is to run a dedicated machine on a reliable broadband network, but how many of us can be bothered doing that?